-The most notorious is Princess Margaret (R.I.P.), who for a while in the '60s had a MkII in her possession (I believe one of the six 'black and gold' models).
-By all accounts, she used to drive her then husband, Anthony Armstrong-Jones, completely potty playing it badly on a regular basis.
+The most notorious is the late Princess Margaret, who, for a while in the '60s, had a MkII in her possession (I believe one of the six 'black and gold' models).
+By all accounts, she used to drive her then-husband, Anthony Armstrong-Jones, completely potty playing it badly on a regular basis.
 Hardly surprising they split up soon after...
 Apparently, in true royal fashion, her office rang Streetly Electronics, asked them to send a machine down, then tried to wriggle out of paying for it, citing 'royal privilege' or somesuch.
 Allegedly.
-Luckily, Streetly were more canny (and less subservient) than many other luckless firms, and eventually repossessed when it became obvious that no payment was forthcoming.
+Luckily, Streetly were more canny (and less subservient) than many other luckless firms, eventually repossessing when it became obvious that no payment was forthcoming.
 Must have taken months just to clean the fag ash and spilt gin out of it...

 Perhaps the most legendary example of his private generosity (and perhaps too his grave sense of the inept) was what Spike Milligan calls The Case of the Mighty Melotrone Organ.
 Although Sellers was not notably musical (the only thing he ever mastered on the organ was 'Lover'), the electronic gadgetry proved overwhelmingly seductive to him.
 According to Milligan, a man with a graphic and imaginative talent for explaining the modus operandi of such things, "If you wanted the sound of marching feet in size ten boots accompanied by Chopin and a portrait of Salvador Dali shaving under water while whistling 'The Blue Bells Of Scotland' this was the machine you had to have".